monome/docs/docs/norns/index.md

 _note: be sure you've run the system [update](update)_

-For a first look at _maiden_ (the web editor) turn on WIFI (connect to your norns via hotspot) and try opening a web browser to:
+_maiden_ is the web-based editor for norns. first turn on WIFI (connect to your norns via hotspot) and try opening a web browser to:

 - `http://norns.local`

-(if not found, try `http://172.24.1.1` or the appropriate IP address.)
+(if not found, try `http://172.24.1.1` or the appropriate IP address displayed in your SYSTEM screen.)

 More documentation coming.